Holly Harris

 Holly Harris (born 2 November 2002) is an Australian figure skater who currently competes in ice dance.
-With her skating partner, Jason Chan, she is a two-time Australian national champion (2019, 2025).
+With her skating partner, Jason Chan, she is a two-time Australian national champion (2019, 2025), the 2025 CS Trialeti Trophy silver medalist, and represented Australia at the 2026 Winter Olympics.

 As a singles skater, she qualified to the final segment at the 2017 World Junior Championships and finished 23rd overall.
 She is the 2016 Volvo Open Cup junior silver medalist and the 2016 Australian junior national champion.

+Personal life

+Harris grew up in the eastern suburbs of Sydney and attended Kincoppal-Rose Bay, School of the Sacred Heart.
+As a singles skater, she trained at Canterbury Olympic Ice Rink and Macquarie Ice Rink.
+She has lived in Montreal since 2019 and is in a relationship with Estonian ice dancer Marko Jevgeni Gaidajenko.

 Career

 Singles career

 After winning the Australian novice title for two consecutive seasons, Harris made her international competitive debut in the 2016–17 season, beginning on the Junior Grand Prix, where she placed eleventh at the JGP Germany.
 Next winning the Australian junior national title, she was assigned to compete at the 2017 World Junior Championships, where she qualified for the free skate and placed twenty-third overall.
 She described it as "an amazing experience" and anticipated training for the following season, but it would be her last international competition as a singles skater.

 Harris afterwards suffered multiple concussions that she described as making her "a little bit afraid to hit my head again."
 She opted instead to switch to ice dance.